mozilla-lockbox/mozilla-lockbox.github.io/architecture/sync.md

 This method returns the `Account` instance on success, or throws an error upon failure.

-The light sign out clears the following values from memory (and secure storage) and changes the mode to `UNAUTHENTICATED`:
+The "light" sign out clears the following values from memory (and secure storage) and changes the mode to `UNAUTHENTICATED`:

 * `refresh_token`
 * `keys`

-The complete sign out clears all FxA-related data (both in-memory and from on-disk caches), and changes the mode to `GUEST`.
+The "full" sign out clears all account data (both in-memory and from on-disk caches), and changes the mode to `GUEST`.

 ## Schema Changes